Unable to eat normal portions of food: my mom was humiliated

 My mom was unable to eat normal portions

-I say the operation was a success; they had successfully removed the cancerous tumor, but in doing so, they had to take away over two-thirds of my mom’s stomach.
+I say the operation was a success; they had successfully removed the cancerous tumor, but in doing so, they had to take away over two-thirds of my mom’s stomach which meant she was unable to eat normal portions of food.
 This was to try and ensure nothing cancerous would grow back.

 Mom would never be able to eat in the same way again after her surgery.
 She would eat little portions complemented with nutritional supplements.
 She would also have to carry a medical card from the Oesophageal Patients Association that she could show in any restaurant or pub that stated the following.